26 AdWords Filters That Are Guaranteed To Speed Up Your Optimization Process

 There is one downside to the way that filters work in Google AdWords.
 You can’t sort or organize them.
 They appear in the way they were added to the system.
-You therefore need to review what filters you want first and which you want at the end.
+You, therefore, need to review what filters you want first and what you want at the end.

 ROAS or CPA Filters: